DataDog/hiring-engineers/answers.md

 Email notification (note: the notifcation did not immediately appear in my email but rather in a summary email of the day's events):
 ![screen shot 2017-02-01 at 11 42 05 am](https://cloud.githubusercontent.com/assets/13028695/22516349/86dd75a0-e873-11e6-9f7e-1de477cc4f06.png)

-  * Bonus question: What is the difference between a timeboard and a screenboard?
+####Bonus question: What is the difference between a timeboard and a screenboard?
+- Timeboards and Screenboards are both types of dashboards available on the Datadog platform.
+A timeboard has all graphs reporting about the same timeframe (time-synchronized metrics) and has an automatic layout (grid).
+A sreenboard allows for much more customization, has a drag and drop capibility with widgets which can report on different timeframes.
+Perhaps one of the greatest differences is that a timeboard's graphs can be shared individually whereas the whole screenboard can be shared live and read-only.
+The timeboard is better for troubleshooting/correlation while the screenboard gives a better higher level overview at the system.

 Level 3 - Alerting on your Data

 `test.support.random` monitor: